WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2019-11-28-create-policies-for-your-branches-in-azure-devops.md

 ---
-title: Create Policies for your Branches in Azure Devops
+title: Create Policies for your Branches in Azure DevOps
 date: 2019-11-28T23:06:39+01:00
 author: Wolfgang Ofner
 categories: [DevOps]
-tags: [Azure Devops, Azure Devops Services, Git, Pull Request]
+tags: [Azure DevOps, Azure DevOps Services, Git, Pull Request]
 ---
 <a href="/create-automatic-build-pipeline-for-net-core/" target="_blank" rel="noopener noreferrer">In my last post</a>, I showed how to create a build pipeline for your .net and .NET Core project.
 Today, I want to use one of those pipelines to verify that new pull requests didn&#8217;t break my solution and I also want to show how to improve the code quality with branch policies.